Medical Library Association: Conferences and meetings

 Attendees at MLA's annual meeting present and discuss scholarly papers, applied research, and issues in health sciences information management.
 Professionals with specific interests in related fields such as medical informatics come together to address topics of timely importance.
 Educational sessions are complemented by an exhibit featuring more than 100 vendors of appropriate products and services.
 The first MLA annual meeting was in 1898, in Philadelphia, Pennsylvania.
-The most recent meeting was held in New Orleans, Louisiana May 2-7, 2022.
+The most recent meeting was held in Detroit, Michigan May 16–19, 2023.
+Since 2020, MLA annual meetings have offered virtual or hybrid participation options for members unable to attend in person.